topology-gg/shoshin/shoshin/docs/concepts/mind.md

 - The Mind occupies one state at any given frame - also known as "state of mind".
 - At any state of mind, a transition function determines which state of mind to occupy next.
-- Every state of mind has a corresponding Action.
-The agent performs the Action associated with its current state of mind.
+- Every state of mind has a corresponding Intent.
+The agent takes the Intent associated with its current state of Mind to drive the Body.

 More technically:
-- The Mind is a stateful program used by agent to decide which action to perform.
+- The Mind is a stateful program used by agent to decide on an Intent at every frame.
 - The Mind is structured as a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine), where the state transition function - Transition in short - at each state is implemented as a [binary tree](https://en.wikipedia.org/wiki/Binary_tree) built from Conditions.
 - The player designs the Mind by designing this finite state machine - defining the states as well as the Transitions.